HORSE Mixed Poker Game

 You will always expect a showdown a take a hand if you want to win it.
-A vital part of knowing when your side might make it a showdown is to pay attention to all the cards on the table.
+A vital part of knowing when your side might make it to a showdown is to pay attention to all the cards on the poker table.
 A drawing hand that could have been powerful is weakened dramatically if any of its outs are already seen on the board.
 Always pay attention to the board to grasp the chances of getting the hand done.

 In most poker games but especially in limit games, betting on your strong hands is extremely important.
 There's usually no interest in slow playing a hand when your opponent's calling is impossible, but a chance they'll bluff.

 This is very rare, and when it comes up can be hard to find, so you'll generally be better off taking the direct route and betting on your strong hands.
-Since the amount of money in the pot will be directly correlated with the number of bets and raises put in, you have to push the action by betting and raising your own value hands.
+Since the amount of money in the pot will be directly correlated with the number of bets and raises put in, you have to push the poker action by betting and raising your own value hands.

 It is an ability to read someone's hand at any poker game.
 A sufficient amount of content would not be addressed here, but there are a few key points to consider.

 The hand-reading never takes place in a vacuum.
 Knowing the type of player that you play against is absolutely crucial when hand reading.
 Knowing how your opponents think will help you to correctly perceive a majority of their acts.
-Categorise your enemies and use the information to limit their ranges while you are against them with your hands.
+Categorize your enemies and use the information to limit their ranges while you are against them with your hands.
 Actions that are out of character typically help to limit a range the fastest.

-One of the keys to becoming a triumphant Horse poker player, as has been mentioned in this post, is to recognise which players have what weaknesses in which games.
+One of the keys to becoming a triumphant Horse poker player, as has been mentioned in this post, is to recognize which players have what weaknesses in which games.
 The only way to deal with an opponent that is substantially better in one of the games is to avoid playing large pots in their strongest game with them.

 Playing nutted hands and securing lucrative spots against them is good – but there is no need to go out of your way to play in pots against someone who would definitely make it difficult for you.
-In a event where they are not as solid, target them and reduce your contact with them when they are in their element.
+In an event where they are not as solid, target them and reduce your contact with them when they are in their element.